stream-labs/desktop/docs/README.md

 named pipe `slobs`.

-Individual JSON-RPC requests should be separated by a single newline character `\n`.
+Individual JSON-RPC requests should be separated by a single newline character `LF` ( ASCII code 10).
 You should ensure that your JSON message does not contain any newline characters.
+Use `\n` as replacement for new lines in JSON.

 # Examples